 I don’t sell good companies

 In an average year, only about three of the BTSX holdings will drop off the list to be replaced by three new companies with higher yields.
+Holding on to the ones that remain on the list decreases our transaction costs.
+But what about the ones that were nudged off?
 Do I always sell the the stocks that no longer appear in the portfolio?
 Not at all.

 Good companies that still pay excellent dividends, I will hold on to.
 Generally they have fallen off this list because of increases in their stock price, rather than a decrease of their dividend.
 I am still a happy owner of large stakes in Fortis (FTS), Royal Bank (RY) and SunLife Insurance (SLF), for example – and may be an owner for life.